thesephist/september/README.md

 In Ink, a variable declaration is an expression; in JavaScript it is a statement.
 This means variable bindings may need to be pulled out of an expression in Ink into its own statement in JavaScript.

-Further optimizatios may be added in the future.
+Further optimizations may be added in the future.

 ### Match expressions